DataScientest-Studio/sept24_cds_co2/README.md

 This is a project by Polina, Vincent and Denis.
 Data from the EEA is used in order to build prediction models for CO2 emissions based on vehicle chracteristics.

+Steps done:
+* Data cleaned (errors, outliers, duplicates, missing data)
+* Data enriched (dichotomization, interpretation of innovative technology codes)
+* Evaluation of regression models (select models, select hyperparameters, vizualise with mlflow, arbitrate on robustness and compare scoring)
+* Use model to make prediction based on new vehicle characteristics

 Project Organization
 ------------